 Social entrepreneurship is all about solving community-based problems.
 Any entrepreneur who creates a positive change in society by taking risks and putting efforts into an initiative is considered a social entrepreneur.
 The work area of such individuals can be anything from providing education to employment, and providing healthcare facilities to society.

-While most of the businesses are profit-oriented, they can still make a positive impact on society.
-Social entrepreneurship involves implementation of research, entrepreneurial principles, a plan, and operations.
+While most businesses are profit-oriented, they can still make a positive impact on society.
+Social entrepreneurship involves the implementation of research, entrepreneurial principles, a plan, and operations.
 A social entrepreneur performs research to define a particular problem in society and then solves the problem by developing a social venture to bring those desired changes outlined in the research.

 The change may or may not be defined by the depth of problem-solving techniques, meaning that a social entrepreneur is not liable for the elimination of that particular social problem.
 But it doesn’t stop social entrepreneurs from focusing on a lifetime process to help improve the existing circumstances.

 The Three Types of Social Entrepreneurship

 The definitions of social entrepreneurship have more than one bottom lines.
 Most of the entrepreneurs keep economic and social elements at the same level.
 These definitions highlight different motives, different operational activities, different ventures, and diverse methods to make the society strong.
 Entrepreneurship is about problem-solving.
 It means we can see different types of social entrepreneurship.
 Entrepreneurs identify problems, they implement their plan, and they solve problems in their own ways.

 1. Problem solvers